Vikram Seth: Work and style

 Seth has published eight books of poetry and three novels.
 In 1980, he wrote Mappings, his first book of poetry.
 The publication of A Suitable Boy, a 1,349-page novel, propelled Seth into the public limelight.
 It was adapted into a BBC television drama miniseries in 2020.
-His second novel, An Equal Music, deals with the troubled love-life of a violinist.
+His third novel, An Equal Music, deals with the troubled love-life of a violinist.
 Seth's work Two Lives, published in 2005, is a memoir of the marriage of his great-uncle and aunt.

 In addition to The Golden Gate, Seth has written other works of poetry including Mappings (1980), The Humble Administrator's Garden (1985), All You Who Sleep Tonight (1990) and Three Chinese Poets (1992).
 His children's book, Beastly Tales from Here and There (1992) consists of 10 stories about animals.
 He has written a travel book, From Heaven Lake: Travels through Sinkiang and Tibet (1983), an account of a journey through Tibet, China and Nepal.
 He was also commissioned by the English National Opera to write a libretto based on the Greek legend of Arion and the Dolphin.
 The opera was performed for the first time in June 1994.

-A sequel to A Suitable Boy, A Suitable Girl, was announced in 2009.
+A sequel to A Suitable Boy, A Suitable Girl, was announced in 2009, but has yet to be published.

 Seth's former literary agent Giles Gordon recalled being interviewed by Seth for the position, "Vikram sat at one end of a long table and he began to grill us.
 It was absolutely incredible.
 He wanted to know our literary tastes, our views on poetry, our views on plays, which novelists we liked".
-Seth later explained to Gordon that he had passed the interview not because of commercial considerations, but because unlike the others he was the only agent who seemed as interested in his poetry as in his other writing.
+Seth later explained to Gordon that he had passed the interview not because of commercial considerations, but because, unlike the others, he was the only agent who seemed as interested in his poetry as in his other writing.
 Seth followed what he has described as "the ludicrous advance for that book" (£250,000 for A Suitable Boy) with £500,000 for An Equal Music and £1.4 million for Two Lives.
 He prepared an acrostic poem for his address at Gordon's 2005 memorial service.

+On 16 June 2024, publishing house Speaking Tiger announced the release of Seth's English translation of the sacred Hindu hymn Hanuman Chalisa - his first new work in over a decade.

+Views

+Seth commented on the Indian general elections held during the summer of 2024 saying that "we live in a better situation now than we lived a month ago".
+He made this comment less than a month after the elections were over and a new coalition government had been sworn in.
+Seth said "at least now there is somewhat of limitation on autocracy."

+On the recent sanction to prosecute the author Arundhati Roy, he noted that it was "craziness."